Complex-Valued 2D Gaussian Representation for Computer-Generated Holography: Evaluation

-\paragraph{Unified Complex vs. Naive Paired Gaussians.} As shown in \refTbl{ablation_poh}, we compare our unified complex-valued 2D Gaussians against the naive paired real-valued 2D Gaussians (two primitives for real and imaginary parts separately).
-Our method achieves substantially better reconstruction quality (+$6.3$ dB) while using $33\%$ fewer parameters ($12$ vs. $9\times2$ per pair).
-Importantly, the naive paired approach is an order of magnitude slower, as it requires two separate rasterizations with isolated kernel launches, which amplify dispatch overhead and memory traffic, introduce extra synchronization, and prevent efficient in-kernel fusion of real and imaginary operations. \refFigFull{pair_vs_uni} shows the simulated reconstructions.
-Our method maintains sharp details across focal planes, while the naive paired approach exhibits artifacts and degraded quality.
+\textbf{Unified Complex vs. Naive Paired Gaussians.} As shown in \refTbl{ablation_poh}, we compare our unified complex-valued 2D Gaussians against naive paired real-valued 2D Gaussians, which model amplitude and phase using two independent primitives rendered separately with the standard gsplat~\cite{ye2025gsplat} pipeline.
+Our method achieves higher reconstruction quality ($+6.3$ dB) with $33\%$ fewer parameters ($12$ vs. $9\times2$ per pair).
+As shown in \refFigFull{pair_vs_uni}, the paired formulation introduces implicit spatial misalignment between amplitude and phase Gaussians, which distorts the local complex field and leads to blurred reconstructions.
+Our unified formulation enforces spatial alignment within each primitive, maintaining sharper details across focal planes.
+The paired approach is also an order of magnitude slower due to the overhead of two separate rasterization passes.
+These results show that the unified complex-valued Gaussian, as Gabor's elementary signal, is a more effective primitive for hologram representation.